It seems most people are self-publishing. With the limited traditional publishing opportunities, it only makes sense.

 Even if you’re traditionally published, you MUST promote your books.

-Along with this, you’ll need to be on social media and you’ll need to create an email list.
+Along with this, you’ll need to be on social media and build an email list.

 Reference: